bologer/anycomment.io/readme.txt

 - It is now possible to renders comments for specific page by providing `pageId` parameter, #466
 - Now loading default font Google font in async manner, #257
 - Added ability to launch comments programmatically using new manager API, see docs at [GitHub](https://github.com/bologer/anycomment.io/wiki/Client-side#programmatically-initiate-comments), #476
+- Opened tab in generic settings would be kept open after page reload, #456

 **Fixes:**